 Head of Public Health at the Institute of Health Sciences of the Católica University of Portugal.
 Guest Lecturer at NOVA Medical School (Infectious Diseases and Microbiology) and at NOVA Information Management School (Coordinator of Sustainable Healthcare Unit), both at NOVA University.
 Senior Fellow at New Westminster College (BC, Canada) and PhD candidate in Public Health and Health Systems at Maastricht University (The Netherlands).
 Elected member of the supervisory board of the National Genetic Database Protection Agency.
 A decade of experience in the health tecnology field as a medical consultant at Glintt Healthcare Solutions, a multinational software house.

-City Councilor of Cascais, responsible for local health policy, academic partnerships, international relations (including economic diplomacy), youth (including Cascais European Youth Capital 2018) and employment policies.
+City Councilor of Cascais since 2015, responsible for local health policy, academic partnerships, international relations (including economic diplomacy), youth (including Cascais European Youth Capital 2018) and employment policies until September of 2017.

 In the past, practicing physician during 7 years, including a 5-year Infectious Diseases residency program at the Western Lisbon Hospital Center.
 Intern in public health (HIV, Hepatitis and STI’s) as a formal collaborator of the World Health Organization Regional Office for Europe, based in Copenhagen (2011).
 He also worked for 9 years (2009-2016) as a medical consultant at a multinational company in the field of information technologies geared towards healthcare.